manuel-pereira/microsoft-365-docs/microsoft-365/compliance/ome-faq.md

 - You can't open attachments to emails that you receive on mobile devices by using Outlook mobile.

-- We don't support assignment through an email enabled security group.
-We only support access provided by direct user assignment to the shared mailbox and that automapping is enabled for Exchange Online.
-Automapping is enabled by default for Exchange Online.
+- We don't support assignment through an email enabled security group or Distribution Group.
+Users can open encrypted messages as long as they are given direct access and automapping is turned ON.

 **To assign a user to the shared mailbox**